Choosing Local vs General Anesthesia for Plastic Surgery

 Did You Know That You Can Often Choose Between Local Vs General Anesthesia for Your Plastic Surgery?

 Many patients don’t realize that they actually have options when it comes to anesthesia.
 As a whole, the concept of intentionally depressing your sensory functions can seem a bit daunting.
 That’s why most of us leave the decisions regarding these somewhat intimidating processes to the medical professionals.
 However, there is a growing number of plastic surgery procedures that can be effectively and sometimes beneficially performed with local anesthesia.
-It might sound a little questionable at first, but when comparing local vs general anesthesia, many patients and surgeons alike are starting to see the strategic benefits to the former option.
+It might sound a little questionable at first, but when comparing local vs general anesthesia, many patients and orange county cosmetic surgeon alike are starting to see the strategic benefits to the former option.
 That is, these medical professionals are beginning to prefer a more minimal and less physically draining approach to anesthetic usage.

 What Types of Cosmetic Enhancement Procedures Require Anesthetics?